perses/perses/docs/user-guides/dashboard-as-code.md

 - The [official website](https://cuelang.org/) of Cuelang.
 - [Cuetorials](https://cuetorials.com/), a 3rd party source of information that is a very good complement.

-Then, you can check an example of DaC usage [here](../../internal/test/dac/input.cue).
-This example is heavily relying on the DaC utilities we provide.
-To get a deeper understanding of these libs and how to use them, the best thing to do for now is to check directly their source code.
+You should then have a look at the [CUE SDK documentation](../dac/cue/) to better understand how to use the framework.

+You can also check an example of DaC usage [here](../../internal/test/dac/input.cue).

 ## Getting started with Go SDK